Jamsek-m/kee-auth/README.md

 ```

 In unsecured (public) endpoints, authContext will not be available.
-Therefore it is good practice to check if user is authenticated before
+Therefore, it is good practice to check if user is authenticated before
 using its methods:
 ```java
 if (authContext.isAuthenticated()) {